 What happened is that the client didn’t pay for the original work but, instead, paid someone else to do a rewrite of it, which is much cheaper.
 Since many freelance writers won’t even notice if a shoddy rewrite appears on their site, it’s a way for them to use the work they didn’t pay for with much less risk.

 In a scam that’s especially common with jobs that don’t have a complete and signed contract, some clients have been known to change the terms of the deal unilaterally, often without notifying the writer at all.

 For example, if you agreed to have your work posted but only with attribution, the client may decide to simply remove the attribution line or make you a complete ghostwriter.
-Similarly, the client may remove the link to your site, modify any other terms that you had agreed upon.
+Similarly, the client may remove the link to your site, and modify any other terms that you had agreed upon.

-To be clear, these clients usually pay, but they secure better rates by offering more favorable terms for the writing and then alter those terms whenever the work goes online.
+To be clear, these clients usually pay, but they secure better rates by offering more favorable terms for the writing and then altering those terms whenever the work goes online.
 This makes it a less-than-complete scam but still a frustrating problem for freelance writers.

 5. Can’t Get the Money